 For food, our top pick is Kim Lian Kee Restaurant for Hokkien mee, stir-fried beef, and tofu.
 For bars, check out Reggae Bar for Reggae music (you guessed it) with other tourists.
 Other bars tend to be quite expensive and exclusive.

 Chinatown is the best place in Kuala Lumpur to shop, and a very popular place to visit for tourists in KL in 2020.
 There are Fjallraven Kankens as far as the eye can see.
 Replica street shoes, jewellery, printed t-shirts – you name it.
 Make sure you inspect the products before purchasing and look around at a few different stalls to compare the quality (as this will vary from stall to stall), as well as ask about their prices.

 Don’t forget to barter with the stall owners as they will inflate their prices if they can tell you’re not from around here.
 If you can get the product for 30-40% of the original price, you’ve done well.

 15. Jalan Alor

 Jalan Alor is KL’s acclaimed food street.
+This is definitely the main street in Kuala Lumpur to visit for the best food.
 Watch sugar cane juice being squeezed and satay being cooked right on the street, and be enticed by enthusiastic vendors and the tantalising smells of freshly-cooked Malay and Chinese foods.

 From Chinatown, catching the train is the easiest way to get there.
 Take the MSBK train from Pasar Seni to Bukit Bintang.
 Make your way through the markets in Bukit Bintang to build up an appetite for some of the best food in KL.